InteractiviteVideoEtSystemes/elioz-ports-checker/README.md

 # Elioz Ports Checker
-A tool to check if Elioz's software will work in a restricted network.
+A tool to check if Elioz's softwares will work in a restricted network.

 # Website
 https://www.elioz.fr